21seguaj21/alecSegurSS2026/content/index.md

+---
-# Arduino LED Matrix Games
+title: "Arduino LED Matrix Games"
+---
 ## Senior Study Project

 This website explains how to: